omnia-md/omnia-linux-anvil/README.md

 # Omnia Linux Anvil

 This repo houses the Dockerfiles that extend the [Conda Forge Linux Anvil](https://github.com/conda-forge/docker-images) to support packages in [Omnia](http://www.omnia.md/).
 The extended linux anvil includes header files for GPU support from AMD and Nvidia for compute-based calculations and TeX packages for doc building.

 ## Image Features and Extensions

 * TeXLive 2018
-* CUDA 9.2 (default), 9.1 and patches, 9.0 and patches, 8.0, 7.5
+* CUDA 7.5

 ## Building the Image

 This repository is monitored by [Docker Hub](https://hub.docker.com/) and every branch is automatically built and compiled to be accessed as a [Docker](https://www.docker.com/) container.

 Builds can be found [here](https://hub.docker.com/r/jchodera/omnia-linux-anvil/)